 Take Back Unused Space

-Database maintenance: The database files may have a large amount of free space due to data being relocated or erased over time.
+Database maintenance: The database files may have much free space due to data being relocated or erased over time.
 This space can be recovered by shrinking the files, after which the operating system can use it again.

 Prevent Disk Space difficulties: By downsizing the files, you can free up space on the disk where the database files are located and avoid potential disk space difficulties that might harm the database and other applications.